ScriptedAlchemy/webpack-flush-chunks/README.md

 Reviewing a package's tests are a great way to get familiar with it.
 It's direct insight into the capabilities of the given package (if the tests are thorough).
 What's even better is a screenshot of the tests neatly organized and grouped (you know the whole "a picture says a thousand words" thing).

 Below is a screenshot of this module's tests running in [Wallaby](https://wallabyjs.com) *("An Integrated Continuous Testing Tool for JavaScript")* which everyone in the React community should be using.
 It's fantastic and has taken my entire workflow to the next level.
-It re-runs your tests on every change along with comprehensive logging, bi-directional linking to your IDE, in-line code coverage indicators, **and even snapshot comparisons + updates for Jest!** I requestsed that feature by the way :).
+It re-runs your tests on every change along with comprehensive logging, bi-directional linking to your IDE, in-line code coverage indicators, **and even snapshot comparisons + updates for Jest!** I requested that feature by the way :).
 It's basically a substitute for live-coding that inspires you to test along your journey.

 ![webpack-flush-chunks wallaby tests screenshot](./tests-screenshot.png)